dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/currency_conversion_data_enrichment.md

    ```

    :::info
-   Please note that the same outcome can be achieved by using the transformer function.
-To
+   Please note that the same outcome can be achieved by using the `@dlt.transformer` decorator function.
-   do so, you need to add the transformer decorator at the top of the `converted_amount` function.
+   To do so, you need to add the transformer decorator at the top of the `converted_amount` function.
    For `pipeline.run`, you can use the following code:

    ```python